salishseacat/portfolio/content/galleries/tigers.md

 +++
 title = "Tigers of Sacred Places" date = "2019-10-17T16:39:22-07:00"
 text = """Tigers occupy a distinctive place in Tibetan religion and culture.
-Paintings of tigers are often found in temples.""" cover = "/pics/tigers/coverimage.jpg"
+Paintings of tigers are often found in temple murals.""" cover = "/pics/tigers/coverimage.jpg"
 +++